TRAIL: Topology Authentication in RPL: Performance Evaluation

 Routing convergence times for tree construction were measured node-wise during the experiments.
 Comparisons between the pure RPL and the overhead induced by TRAIL are plotted in Fig. \ref{fig:convergence}.
 Naturally, the wireless ad-hoc regime produces large variations that are visible for both, RPL and TRAIL.
-Nevertheless, the additional times needed to join a DODAG while operating TRAIL remain below 20 \% in most cases.
+Nevertheless, the additional times needed to join a DODAG while performing the security extensions of TRAIL remain below 20 \% in most cases.
 Occasional authentication messages exceed this limit due to message loss and retransmissions.
 However, such performance fluctuations are characteristic for all mesh routing operations including RPL.